utep-cs-systems-courses/threaded-video-player-sopranopillow/README.md

 # Producer Consumer Lab

+## Use
+To use the threaded video player, these are the following commands:

+`$ ./threaded-video-player.py <clip>.mp4 <y : n : "">`

+The first parameter is the name of the video clip to use and the second parameter is if you want to show debug messages.
+The third parameter can be omitted and will default to not show any messages.

+#### Note: the amount of delay was changed to 30 and the limit per queue as well, this is mainly to be able to look at a smooth video.
+These settings can be changed by going in the code and changing the values in the main.

+---

 For this lab you will implement a trivial producer-consumer system using python threads where all coordination is managed by counting and binary semaphores for a system of two producers and two consumers.
 The producers and